WoodWing/configJson-Studio-Server-Plugin/README.md

 ## Description

-The purpose of this plugin is to show customers and partner how to use a JSON configuration file within a plugin to set the configuration for the plugin.
+The purpose of this plugin is to show customers and partner how to use a JSON file within a plugin to set the configuration for the plugin.

 ## Configuration and Usage